Doctor of Pharmacy: Netherlands

 The education of pharmacists in the Netherlands requires a minimum of six years of university study.
 EU-harmonisation has led to division into three bachelor and three master years.
 A bachelor title is, however, not used at all professionally.
 The Dutch consider the educational level of their current (M.Sc.) degree in pharmacy to be comparable to the PharmD-title in use in the United States.
-Before the harmonization a four-year Master of Science was superseded by two more years of university education preparing for pharmacy practice.
+Before the harmonization, a four-year Master of Science was superseded by two more years of university education preparing for pharmacy practice.
 To become a hospital pharmacist, a four-year residency program has to be completed after that.

 Portugal

-In Portugal, pharmacy studies consists of four years of basic school, five years of preparatory school, and three years of high school, where afterward the student is submitted to nationwide exams.
-The process is the same for every degree the student chooses, from medicine to engineering.
+In Portugal, studies consists of four years of basic school, five years of preparatory school, and three years of high school, where afterward the student is submitted to nationwide exams for their university application.
+The process is the same for every degree the student chooses, from medicine to pharmacy to engineering.

-The student takes the master's degree in Pharmaceutical Sciences (equivalent to the PharmD program) in one of the nine Pharmacy faculties with their own respective numerous clausus which comprises a six-year rigorous study (5 with the uniformities in EU teaching).
+The student takes the master's degree in Pharmaceutical Sciences (equivalent to the PharmD program) in one of the nine Pharmacy faculties with their own respective numerous clausus which comprises a six-year rigorous study (5 year as an integrated masters according to the EU system) and a professional internship.
 Finished the degree, the academic title of Doctor of Pharmacy is issued.
 The graduate can then enroll in the regulatory institution for the Pharmacist profession in Portugal called, "Portuguese Pharmaceutical Society" or, in Portuguese, "Ordem dos Farmacêuticos".
 After the enrollment, the title of Pharmacist is issued.
 Afterwards, Pharmacists can start their career in a limitless number of professional areas that range from community pharmacies, drug development, fundamental or applied research, biotechnology to areas such as forensic sciences, toxicology, regulatory affairs, clinical analysis, law enforcement (scientific police), bromatology, drug marketing, regulatory authorities, university teachers, etc. The Pharmacists can also choose to become a specialist in one of following areas of activity: Pharmaceutical Industry, Regulatory Affairs, Hospital Pharmacy, and Clinical Analysis.
 Each specialization requires an additional 5-year professional study program guided by a tutor in the respective area of knowledge.
 This training includes regular evaluations by the professional competent authority ("Ordem dos Farmacêuticos"), which also requires an exam at the end of the 5-year training.
 After the success at the exam, the Pharmacist then becomes a specialist in its area of expertise.